 –Superman/Batman #10-13 (“SUPERGIRL FROM KRYPTON”)

-–REFERENCE: Batman naturally distrusts the newly formed Justice League Elite.
+–REFERENCE: In Justice League Elite #1.
+Batman naturally distrusts the newly formed Justice League Elite.
 Thus, the Dark Knight gives Batgirl a secret mission.
 Cassandra infiltrates the JLElite by joining their ranks as the masked killer ninja known as Kasumi.
-Bruce now has a mole within the JLElite (as seen in Justice League Elite #1).
+Bruce now has a mole within the JLElite.

 Batman has been absent from the last handful of JLA adventures while recovering from the injuries suffered at the hands of Darkseid.
 While Bruce was recovering the JLA met the Abernathies, an all-American metahuman family.
 The head of the Abernathy family died while helping Superman rescue people from a burning building.
 Mrs. Abernathy now wants to get revenge on the building contractor, who constructed the premises without following proper fire regulation code.
 Batman, along with his JLA teammates, is able to convince the Abernathy family that revenge isn’t worth it.

-–FLASHBACK: In the Batcave, Batman warns Supergirl to be resourceful if she is ever rendered powerless (as seen via flashback in Supergirl Vol. 5 #40).
+–FLASHBACK: From Supergirl Vol. 5 #40.
+In the Batcave, Batman warns Supergirl to be resourceful if she is ever rendered powerless.
+(Special thanks to SAM GROOVER for placement on this item.)

-–REFERENCE: Superman and Batman chase the time-traveling villain Chronos back to the 13th century to apprehend him.
+–REFERENCE: In Superman/Batman #26.
+Superman and Batman chase the time-traveling villain Chronos back to the 13th century to apprehend him.
 Meanwhile, in the 21st century, Robin and Superboy throw a party at the Fortress of Solitude.
-Batgirl apparently gets drunk and throws up (as referenced in Superman/Batman #26).
+Batgirl apparently gets drunk and throws up.

 –JLA Classified #32-36 (“THE 4TH PARALLEL”)